hyperskill/intro-to-github/README.md

 This is a change to the branch of the forked repo 'master'.

 This line was added locally then pushed to the GitHub repo.

+This line was added on GitHub to demonstrate a successful git pull.